 This article first appeared in our journal For Nature (issue 1/2019).

-She is looking for new species around the world and has used larvae to clear up murder cases: How Eliana Buenaventura, the new head of the collection of flies, is promoting research on biodiversity.
+She is looking for new species around the world and has used larvae to solve murder cases: How Eliana Buenaventura, the new Head of the Collection of Flies, is promoting research on biodiversity.

 It sounds almost tender how Eliana Buenaventura pronounces this name: Lucilia cuprina.
-The new director of the collection of flies at the Museum für Naturkunde Berlin opens a wooden drawer in which dozens of shiny metallic green flies are stuck on fine needles.
+The new Head of the Collection of Flies at the Museum für Naturkunde Berlin opens a wooden drawer in which dozens of shiny metallic green flies are stuck on fine needles.
 They came to Berlin almost 200 years ago, from China, Madagascar, Cameroon.

-"Lucilia cuprina is the first anywhere in the world to fly to a carcass, she has an excellent sense of smell," says Buenaventura, a small, warm woman with deep black ringlets.
-It stands in a corridor of the two-winged collection between tall, old wooden cupboards.
+"Lucilia cuprina is the first anywhere in the world to fly to a carcass, she has an excellent sense of smell," says Buenaventura, standing in a corridor of the Diptera collection between tall, old wooden cupboards.
 Around one and a half million prepared flies and mosquitoes are stored here.
 "Genetic information is still preserved in all of these animals," says Buenaventura.
 "The collection is an extremely valuable resource because habitats are dwindling worldwide and we could no longer collect some of these species today."

 Eliana Buenaventura is one of the 20 scientists who use the most modern methods to research global biodiversity at the new Center for Biodiversity Discovery of the Museum für Naturkunde and also want to discover unknown animals.
 Because an estimated 90 percent of all species on earth are still undiscovered.
 Buenaventura's specialty: Sarcophagidae.
 Most of the species in this family are scavengers.
 "That is what makes them so interesting.
 They are excellent recyclers and lay their eggs in dead bodies, they are very important to any ecosystem," says Buenaventura.
 She catches the flies in nature, examines their DNA in the laboratory, searches for similarities and differences, identifies new species and thus tries to answer questions about evolution and biodiversity.